M&M Food Market: Loyalty program

 In 2001, M&M launched the MAX Rewards loyalty program that would give members special pricing in-store and entries into exclusive contests.
 It is not a points-based program, but rather rewards customers with special in-store sale pricing not available to other customers.
 Over time, the program grew to include special reward vouchers periodically available for over 8 million MAX members and special email offers sent through the eMAX newsletter.

 In early 2018, M&M announced a name change to their loyalty program, re-branding it as Real Rewards.
 M&M Food Market has since launched a mobile app that allows Real Reward members to see their exclusive product offerings.

 Private takeover

 In July 2014, the brand was assumed by private investment firm Searchlight Capital Partners, and partners.
 Searchlight appointed a chief executive officer, Andy O'Brien, and a chief financial officer, Sam Florio.

 Name and format change

 In March 2016, M&M Meat Shops announced that they would change their name to M&M Food Market.
-With the name change came a broadening of M&M's selection beyond frozen meats to include sushi, fish tacos, frozen produce, and other healthier selections.
+With the name change came a broadening of M&M's selection beyond frozen meats to include frozen produce, and other healthier selections.
 The company also indicated plans to expand M&M to 500 locations by 2019, along with revamped store layouts that remove the service counter that separates customers from the freezers.
 In February 2019, M&M began stocking their frozen meals in select locations of retailers such as Rexall, allowing them to reach every Province and Territory with retailers in Nunavut.